How do you create an ad on Facebook? What are the types of ads you can create and publish?

 If you wish to use a Single Image, your ad would look simpler than a Carousel and you only need to choose one image.
 Note that the size of the image is 1200 x 628 pixels for the single image ad (you can use a tool like Canva or Crello to design this), and you can either choose a free stock image or design your own images.

 Here’s an example of a designed image for the Single Image ad.
 Note that I’ve tried to keep the text to a maximum of 20 percent of the area to ensure that I maximise ad delivery.
+(LATEST: Facebook ads no longer have a maximum text percentage, but its still good not to overwhelm your audience with text on your ads.)

 Beyond the image, you should also fill in the copy for the different sections: